 Other efforts in other Supporting Organizations, Advisory Committees, Stakeholder Groups, or Constituencies?

-We ask that you consider if there are additional efforts within the community that this PDP WG should consider during its deliberations.
+We ask that you consider and clarify the extent to which the above-identified efforts, or any additional efforts within the community, should be considered by this PDP WG during its deliberations.

 This is the first of at least two Community Comment Requests requests we will be submitting.
 Once the input from this Community Comment is processed and work begins on the remaining 32 subjects, additional Community Request(s) will be made.